Last Updated on

 TIPS FOR MAKING THE BEST FRIED POTATOES

 - Use plenty of oil.
+I always have at least 1/4″ of oil on the bottom of the pan.
 The amount of oil absorbs in fried potatoes has nothing to do with the amount of oil used.
 It’s the temperature of the oil that affects it.

 - Use a higher heat in the beginning to get a crust formed on the potatoes before they have a chance to cook and fall apart.
 A crust will keep the potatoes from sticking to each other and the pan.